sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 1.3 Internet connection
 -----------------------
 This version of LOTRO Companion does not require an Internet connection.
-If you have one, it will check for available software updates (maximum once a day).
+If you have one, it will check for available software updates on startup.

 2. UPGRADING FROM A PREVIOUS VERSION
 ====================================